NHERI-SimCenter/SimCenterBootcamp2020/sphynx/source/assignment_C5.rst

   :language: json
   :linenos:

 There are 3 lines in this file needing changing.
 In Line 3 you need to set the **appID** to be equal to name of the app you created in step 3.
-You need to set the **inputDirectory** equal to the location you placed the **piMPI.c** file on line 5 and finally the name of the program to compile and run **programName** needs to be set on line 8.
+You need to set the **inputDirectory** equal to the location where you placed the **piMPI.c** file on line 5 and finally the name of the program to compile and run **programName** needs to be set on line 8.
 Other options are set for the piMPI application such as runTime, numNodes and numCores.

-After file has been saved the use submits it to tapis job service by typing the following:
+After the file has been saved, submits it to a tapis job service by typing the following:

 .. code::

    tapis jobs submit -F cloneSubmit.json

-Tapis will respond with a message that hopefully says job was submitted sucessfully and will provide a **jobID**.
+Tapis will respond with a message that hopefully says the job was submitted sucessfully and will provide a **jobID**.
 That **jobID** is important, as you will use it to query status of job and download job information when job finished.

-To look up job status, type:
+To look up for job status, type:

 .. code::